-Indicator title Percentage (%) of tariff investigations with Reciprocal Commitment implemented over the last 4 years that were assessed.
-Definition The indicator intends to indicate the performance of beneficiaries in terms of the reciprocal commitments that facilitate investment against the policy objectives of increased economic growth and competitiveness, employment creation as well as income equality and consumer welfare.
-Source of data Implemented tariff amendment application for increases and rebates as reported in ITAC's Annual Reports Method of 10% of tariff investigations with reciprocal commitment implemented over the last 4 financial years (01 April calculation/Assessment 2020 - 31 March 2024).
-Assumptions None Disaggregation of Target for Women: N/A; Target for Youth: N/A Beneficiaries (where applicable) Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Annual
+Indicator title Impact assessment reports on final tariff amendment decisions (with Reciprocal Commitments) Definition A performance analysis report of tariff amendment final decisions with Reciprocal Commitment.
+This indicator measures the Bi-annual performance of firms following the tariffs relieve.
+The performance of beneficiaries is measured against the terms of the reciprocal commitments that aim to facilitate investment in line with policy objectives, such as increased economic growth and competitiveness, employment creation, income equality, and consumer welfare.
+Source of data Firm's Irrevocable undertaking (Reciprocal commitments), Final determination of the Minister of the DTIC, DTIC minister letter the minister of Finance, Firm's Bi-Annual report.
+Method of Reports of tariff amendment final determinations with reciprocal commitment implemented over the last 4 calculation/Assessment financial years (01 April 2020 - 31 March 2024).
+Assumptions None

-Desired Performance To determine whether the applicant firms have achieved the reciprocal commitments made as part of their applications for tariff amendments or rebate applications.
+Disaggregation of Target for Women: N/A; Target for Youth: N/A Beneficiaries (where applicable) Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Annual Desired Performance To determine whether the applicant firms have achieved the reciprocal commitments made as part of their applications for tariff amendments or rebate applications.
 Indicator responsibility Economic Analysis and Trade Monitoring